Integrated Education Training (IET)

 • demonstrate commitment to the field of Automotive Technology (interview required)

-• Fundamentals of Food - ServSafe® Manager
+• IELCE: Fundamentals of Food - ServSafe® Manager

 This 10-week program provides up-to-date information for all employee levels on aspects of handling food.
 This program will prepare you to pass the ServSafe® Manager certification exam.
 You will learn about food safety and prepare for employment in the restaurant industry.
 Upon successful completion of the program and exam, you will have the opportunity to receive your ServSafe® Manager Certification.